gwappa/matsuzakilab-matlab-tools/README.md

 - `ndPETH`: computes peri-event time histograms (PETHs).
   - `ndPETH.compute`: the main method.
 The first dimension must correspond to the time base.
   - `ndPETH.options`: for pre-computing PETH-generation options.
+- `plotting`: various tools for plotting
+  - `plotting.fill_between`: achieves something similar to Python Matplotlib's `fill_between`
+    function.
+  - `plotting.fill_between_xlines`: a modification of `fill_between` to create a shaded area representing the time window of e.g. stimulus presentation.
+  - `plotting.raster': generates a raster plot (i.e. draws a set of vertical lines corresponding to event onsets of some sort)

 ## Reporting problem(s)

 Please contact the maintainer.

 ## License